 The basic principle behind any pumping system is to move various commodities from one location to another.
 All pumping systems have flow and head characteristics.
 The amount of pressure the system needs to overcome to produce the required head determines where the system will operate on a pump curve.

-Each pump curve has a solid line which indicates the minimum allowable flow through that pump.
+Each pump curve has a solid line indicating the minimum allowable flow through that pump.
 This flow is required to dissipate the heat created in the pump.
 The operation to the left of this line will reduce pump life and is not recommended.
 Therefore, sizing a pump correctly is integral to maintaining a healthy pump system.
-Minimum flow rate is indicated by the red line in the figure below.
+The red line in the figure below indicates the minimum flow rate.

-The Best Efficiency Point (BEP) is defined as the flow at which the pump operates at its optimum efficiency for a given impeller diameter.
+The Best Efficiency Point (BEP) is the flow at which the pump operates at its optimum efficiency for a given impeller diameter.
 The key to consistent pump performance is to find the BEP of the pump.
-Operating near the BEP also leads to financial benefits as a more efficient pump use leads to less electricity use and longer pump life.
-The BEP is found on the pump curve at the intersection between the required flow rate and the required head.
+Operating near the BEP also benefits financially as a more efficient pump use leads to less electricity use and longer pump life.
+The BEP is found on the pump curve at the intersection between the required flow rate and head.

 There are three efficiency categories used to describe hydraulic pumps:

-Volumetric efficiency is determined by the division of the delivered flow by the theoretical flow.
-The actual flow is measured using a flow meter and the theoretical flow is mathematically calculated.
+Volumetric efficiency is determined by dividing the delivered flow by the theoretical flow.
+The actual flow is measured using a flow meter, and the theoretical flow is mathematically calculated.

-Mechanical efficiency is determined by the division of the pump’s theoretical torque required to drive it, by the actual torque required to drive it.
+Mechanical efficiency is determined by dividing the pump’s theoretical torque required to drive it by the actual torque required to drive it.

 Overall efficiency is simply the product of volumetric efficiency and mechanical efficiency.
-This entity is used to describe the drive power required by a pump at a given flow and pressure.
+This entity describes the drive power a pump requires at a given flow and pressure.

-First, the identification of the flow rate is required.
-The flow rate in all three curves show above is located on the horizontal axis and its unit is cubic metres per hour (m3/h).
-Secondly, we need to determine what head the pump needs to overcome.
-Head is located on the vertical axis in the top graph above and its unit is in meters (m).
+First, we need to identify the flow rate.
+The flow rate in all three curves shown above is located on the horizontal axis, and its unit is cubic metres per hour (m3/h).
+Second, we need to determine what head the pump needs to overcome.
+The head is located on the vertical axis in the top graph above, and its unit is meters (m).

-We now need to draw a line vertically upward from the horizontal axis at the required flow rate.
-We also need to draw a horizontal line straight from the vertical curve at the required head.
-Where these two lines intersect, we find the performance point of the pump.
+We now need to draw a line vertically upward from the horizontal axis at the required flow rate and a horizontal line straight from the vertical curve at the required head.
+Where these two lines intersect, we find the pump’s performance point.

 The second graph above indicates the Net Positive Suction Head Required (NPSHR).
 The NPSHR can be read off the graph at the intersection between the NPSHR curve and a vertical line drawn upward from the required flow rate on the horizontal curve.